What is credit card protection?

-Currently, we offer price protection benefits for all Chase and Citibank cards that offer this policy.
-We also cover MasterCards from Capital One, US Bank, Barclays, Bank of America and First Premier Bank.
+Currently, we offer price protection benefits for all Citibank cards that offer this policy.
+We also cover MasterCards from Capital One, US Bank, Barclays, Bank of America and First Premier Bank and select Visas.

 This means that customers who use their price protected credit cards when they shop and link their cards in the Earny app, will be able to benefit from these policies automatically.
 Simply add your price protected cards in the “Credit Card Protection” tab of the app.

 What are the credit card price protection policies?

 Chase's price protection policy allows you to request up to $2,500 of price drops per year.
 The request must occur within 90 days of the initial purchase.

 Citibank's price protection policy allows you to request up to $2,500 of price drops per year.
 The request must occur within 60 days of the initial purchase.